-- 1 = Overflow - 0 = No overflow
+- 1 = Overflow

+- 0 = No overflow

-MODF - Mode Fault Bit
+- MODF Mode Fault Bit

-This clearable, read-only flag is set in a slave SPI if the $\overline{SS}$ pin goes high during a transmission with the MODFEN bit set.
-In a master SPI, the MODF flag is set if the $\overline{SS}$ pin goes low at any time with the MODFEN bit set.
-Clear the MODF bit by reading the SPI status and control register (SPSCR) with MODF set and then writing to the SPI control register (SPCR).
+This clearable, read-only flag is set in a slave SPI if the \overline{SS} pin goes high during a transmission with MODFEN set.
+In a master SPI, the MODF flag is set if the \overline{SS} pin goes low at any time with the MODFEN bit set.
+Clear MODF by reading the SPI status and control register (SPSCR) with MODF set and then writing to the SPI control register (SPCR).
 Reset clears the MODF bit.